pierreglaser/jupyter-slurm-setup-instructions/README.md

 ## Step 2: Install a `conda`-based package manager in the cluster

-The following section contains instructions on how to setup `mambaforge` in your machine.
+The following section contains instructions on how to setup `miniforge` in your machine.
 Similar instructions for other conda distribution variants (such as miniforge or miniconda) can be found online.

 ### Installation using bash